hsi9/2323/Python syntax.md

             C = t % 100 //10
             D = t % 10
             return str(A) + ":" + str(B) + str(C) + "." + str(D)

+# 5. If reference issue is confused, you can use list to make a copy of things, so you can modify it but not tho other.